Pwd9000-ML/blog-devto/posts/Azure-Logic-App-RSS/Azure-Logic-App-RSS.md

 ## Configure Logic App

-After the logic app has been created navigate to the logic app resource, once you click on the resource, teh Azure portal will navigate you into the **Logic Apps Designer**, here you will select **Blank Logic App**:
+After the logic app has been created navigate to the logic app resource, once you click on the resource, the Azure portal will navigate you into the **Logic Apps Designer**, here you will select **Blank Logic App**:

 ![blank01](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/blank01.png)